 The soundtrack to Plants vs. Zombies 2 is also an improvement on the first game.
 The classic theme tune remains, but it has an orchestral score, where the tune varies slightly between levels.

-Clicking the Download link will take you to a page on the Google Play site, from where you can download and install the game (only available in Australia and New Zealand at the time of writing the review).
+Clicking download will bring you to the Google Play Store, from where you can download and install the game.